-The private placement of shares, if done by a private Company will not affect the share price because they are not listed.
+The private placement of shares, if done by a private company will not affect the share price because they are not listed.
 However, for a public listed Company, this placement will lead to a decline in share price at least in the near term.

 This placement leads to dilution of the ownership of the existing shareholders to a proportion of the size of this placement.
 This is because new shares are issued and the holdings of the existing shareholders remain the same.
 Let us see an example:

-Let the number of shares outstanding before the private placement of shares be 10 million and the Company has proposed to offer 1 million equity shares in the private placement.
+Let the number of shares outstanding before the private placement of shares by 10 million and the Company has proposed to offer 1 million equity shares in the private placement.
 Thus, this would result in dilution of ownership of the existing shareholders by 10%.